 The Shuttle: Promise & Disappointment

 The Space Shuttle was a technological marvel and a source of national pride.
 Designed and built in the 1970s and launched in 1981, the fleet of five production shuttles had a 30-year run as the mainstay of America’s space program with a cumulative total of 135 launches.
 It was also so complex and expensive that the cost of the Shuttle program crowded out all other human exploration missions beyond Low Earth Orbit and its sheer complexity and its significant design flaws led to the loss of two shuttles (Challenger, Columbia) and their crews.
 The Shuttle failed to meet the primary goal of achieving low cost access to space at scale.
 This latter point is crucial.

-While the Space Shuttle was originally envisioned as being able to reduce the cost of getting to Low Earth Orbit to a few hundred dollars per pound, (Example: $118/lb in 1973 dollar terms or $650-$750 in 2013 terms1), the truth is the vehicle turned out far more complex than envisioned.
+While the Space Shuttle was originally envisioned as being able to reduce the cost of getting to Low Earth Orbit to a few hundred dollars per pound, (Example: $118/lb. in 1973 dollars or $650-$750/lb. in 2013 terms1), the truth is the vehicle turned out far more complex than envisioned.